Mahabaleshwar strawberry

-Mahabaleshwar strawberry is a strawberry grown in the hilly slopes of Mahabaleshwar, which accounts for about 85 percent of the total strawberry produced in India.
-Strawberry, along with raspberry, mulberry and gooseberry, is produced on a large scale in and around Mahabaleshwar.
-Mahabaleshwar strawberry obtained the geographical indication (GI) tag in 2010.
+The Mahabaleshwar strawberry is a strawberry grown in the hilly slopes of Mahabaleshwar, India which accounts for about 85 percent of the total strawberry produced in that country.
+Strawberries, along with raspberries, mulberries and gooseberries are produced on a large scale in and around Mahabaleshwar.
+The Mahabaleshwar strawberry obtained the geographical indication (GI) tag in 2010.

 History

 Strawberries were brought to the region from Australia during the British colonial rule.
 Mahabaleshwar was the summer capital of the Bombay Presidency under British Raj.
 Since then, local farmers have developed their own varieties of the fruit, some of which are imported from other places.

 Production

 The Mahabaleshwar strawberry is grown mainly in the hilly Mahabaleshwar-Panchgani belt in western Maharashtra.
 As of late 2015, it is grown in an estimated area of 3,000 acres with about 30,000 metric tonnes of the fruit being produced annually.
 Mahabaleshwar strawberry contributes to about 85 percent of the total strawberry production in the country.
 The cool climate and red soil of the region make it suitable for growing the fruit and give it a unique taste.